grafana/writers-toolkit/docs/static/templates/multiple-tasks-template.md

 - Valid _software_ license

 <!-- This section is optional.
 Use it to identify any prerequisite conditions (such as a specific version, license, or system requirement), permissions, any necessary decision, or tasks to complete before proceeding.
 Sometimes you might want to include a tip, such as **Tip:** Run the commands within a screen session.

+Replace any text in _italics_ with content for your procedure and remove or add lines as needed.

 Write each prerequisite as a full sentence or sentence fragment, using parallel structures.